ringcentral/engage-voice-api-docs/docs/postman.md

 ### Importing the Postman Collection

-Use the following steps to import the Engage Digital Postman collection.
+Use the following steps to import the RingCX Postman collection.

 1. In the upper left corner of the Postman application click the "Import" button.
 2. Click the "Import from Link" tab.